 All are welcome!
 We want to model our lives of that of Jesus Christ, who both radically welcomed and received hospitality from those who his culture and society rejected or adored.
 Jesus doesn’t discriminate and we do our best not to either.
 We all get it wrong sometimes and thankfully we have a God who is quick and faithful to forgive and restore us.

 Gatherings run every Sunday from about 10.30am-12.00pm, usually a mix of upbeat music, Biblical teaching, prayer and just hanging out together over a tea/coffee or meal.
 Don’t worry about being late!

 The best way to get connected is to stick around after the more organised part for a bit, someone will come and have a chat.
 We generally finish the organised part by noon; and on the 3rd Sunday of the month we have lunch together afterwards (COVID restrictions permitting); please stay even if you didn’t bring anything.

 There is only street parking around the Church.
 Note permit parking restrictions.
 A good place to park is beside St James Park, between Burwood and Denham Sts – a short walk away.
-We recommend walking/bicycles/public transport.
+We recommend walking/cycling/using public transport.
 There are bike racks near the Barton St entrance.

 There is wheelchair/pram access via both our Barton St and Hill St entrances.
 There is a small ramp on Hill St.